tallcoleman/heading-word-counter/readme.md

 The script will update the word counts in your document:
 * Automatically every minute; or
-* Immediately after selecting Word Count > Update Word Counts in the menu bar.
+* Immediately after selecting Word Count > Update Word/Character Counts in the menu bar.

+### Automatic Update Timeout

+If the document has not been edited in a while (30 minutes by default) the script will stop automatically updating word counts.
+The timeout can be restarted by reloading the document or by selecting Word Count > Update Word/Character Counts in the menu bar.

+This timeout feature helps to minimize the amount that the script uses up your [daily quotas for Apps Script services](https://developers.google.com/apps-script/guides/services/quotas?hl=en).

 Due to the limitations of the Apps Script service, the script is not currently able to automatically update the word counts more than once a minute.

-### Excluding Instruction Text From the Word Count
+### Excluding Text From the Word Count

-If you need to put instructions after your heading but do not want them included in the word count, you can put a horizontal line just after the instructions (Insert > Horizontal line).
+If you need to put instructions or notes after your heading but do not want them included in the word count, you can put a horizontal line just after the instructions (Insert > Horizontal line).

 The horizontal line will reset the word count to zero, so note that if you have multiple horizontal lines in your section, the word count will only include the text after the _last_ horizontal line before the next heading.